GabrielCellammare/GabrielCellammare/README.md

 ## 🔭 Currently Working On
 * **Languages:** Python, Java, C
-* **Cyber Security:** Diving deep into cybersecurity practices to strengthen digital defense capabilities"
+* **Cyber Security:** Diving deep into cybersecurity practices to strengthen digital defense capabilities

 ## 📚 Curious to Explore
 * **IA - CyberSecurity:** Investigating of innovative uses of artificial intelligence in cybersecurity